MatheusMeM/mnds_site/README.md

 ## 📊 Current Status

 **Ready for Content Addition:** The portfolio has solid architectural foundations and professional implementation patterns.
-The 3 identified issues are minor and don't prevent content creation or deployment.
+2 of 3 identified issues have been resolved, with 1 minor fix remaining.

+**Completed Improvements:**
+- ✅ Responsive particle system for mobile performance
+- ✅ Professional lazy loading with IntersectionObserver

+**Remaining:** Error handling user feedback (optional for content creation)

-**Next Steps:** Add project content via CMS, then optionally implement the quick fixes for enhanced reliability.
+**Next Steps:** Add project content via CMS - portfolio is fully functional and job-application ready.

 This codebase demonstrates strong technical foundations suitable for professional portfolio use and job applications.